theanuragkumar/theanuragkumar/README.md

 ## About Me
 I am a Full Stack Developer from India.
-With 3 years of experience, I have a strong foundation in developing scalable and performant web applications using a variety of technologies.
+With 3+ years of experience, I have a strong foundation in developing scalable and performant web applications using a variety of technologies.
 My experience includes working with Go lang, Java Spring Boot, React JS, Next JS, Docker, and more.

 ## Work Experience
-I am currently working as a Software Developer at Tata Consultancy Services, where I contribute to both frontend and backend development for building web applications.
+I am currently working as a Application Developer at IBM, where I contribute to both frontend and backend development for building web applications.
 I have a passion for problem-solving and enjoy collaborating with team members to deliver high-quality software solutions.
 My experience in both front-end and back-end development allows me to understand the full stack of web development and deliver solutions that are optimized for performance, security, and user experience.

 ## Skills
 - Full Stack Web Development